The Chinese regime has launched a police crackdown on Chinese citizens who have started celebrating Halloween in Shanghai since last weekend.

 During the weekend, there was a significant police presence throughout the city, which involved forcibly dispersing and arresting young people in cosplay.
 On the night of Oct.
 26, many people moved between various parks, such as from Zhongshan Park to Joy City, to evade the police while voicing their desire for freedom and opposition to the authorities.
 They were eventually removed from the parks by the police.

 Some individuals revealed on social media that after being taken to the police station, they were asked to remove their costumes.
-Those who refused were warned they would be taken to the public security bureau for further detention.
+Those who refused were warned that they would be taken to the public security bureau for further detention.

-Several universities in Shanghai have notified students not to participate in Halloween gatherings, especially not to cosplay on Julu Road and Changle Road.
+Several universities in Shanghai have notified students to not participate in Halloween gatherings, especially not to cosplay on Julu Road and Changle Road.

 Ms. Xu, a resident of Shanghai who preferred to use a pseudonym, told The Epoch Times on Oct.
 28 that the streets were filled with plainclothes police, creating a very tense atmosphere in the city.